How does dyslexia qualify for special education?

 When reading intervention is weak

 My child is receiving [program / pull-out help] but is not making progress in reading as shown by [scores / work samples].
-Please revise the IEP to include evidence-based structured literacy with defined frequency and provider qualifications, and update goals with current baseline data.
+Please revise the IEP to include reading instruction based on peer-reviewed research, with defined frequency and provider qualifications, and update goals with current baseline data.

 Common mistakes to avoid